johnbintz/penchant/README.md

 ### Skipping all that Rake falderal?

 Do it Travis CI style: stick `[ci skip]` in your commit message.
-That's why the meat of hte git hooks resides in `commit-msg` and not `pre-commit`: you need the commit message before you can determine if the tests should be run based on the commit message.
+That's why the meat of the git hooks resides in `commit-msg` and not `pre-commit`: you need the commit message before you can determine if the tests should be run based on the commit message.
 Weird, I know.